Ersanio/snes-assembly-book/README.md

 # Code of conduct
 Please open a pull request or an issue in the following situations:

-* In case of errors in the documents
+* In case of errors in the chapters
 * In case of (grammatical) improvements upon the chapters
 * In case of newly written chapters